Robert L. DeWitt: Final years, death and legacy

 In 1981 DeWitt retired to Isle au Haut, Maine to care for his wife, Barbara Anne DeYoe DeWitt, who had developed Alzheimer's disease.
-He wrote a book, Ebb Tide, about those experiences, and also arranged for a lobsterman's cooperative and participated in various church and community activities.
+He wrote a book, Ebb Tide, about those experiences.
+On Isle au Haut, he also arranged for a lobsterman's cooperative and participated in various church and community activities.
 He died on November 21, 2003, survived by his wife, two daughters, three sons, 14 grandchildren and many great-grandchildren.
-The Episcopal Divinity School in Cambridge, Massachusetts established a scholarship fund in his name.
+The former Episcopal Divinity School in Cambridge, Massachusetts established a scholarship fund in his name.